irapopovych/finance-backend/API_EXAMPLES.md

 **`GET /api/categories`**

-Get all categories for authenticated user
+Get all categories for authenticated user, sorted by type (expense first, then income) and name

 **Headers:**
 ```